 The Four System Failures That Make Smart Marketing Leaders Do Dumb Things

-1. Misreading ROAS: When “Bad” Numbers Hide the Real Value
+First: Misreading ROAS, When “Bad” Numbers Hide the Real Value

-I’ve seen global brands spend billions on consumer franchise building and get a one‑year ROAS of 0.5–0.8.
+I’ve seen global brands spend billions on Consumer Franchise Building (CFB) and get a one‑year ROAS of 0.5–0.8.
 On a dashboard, that looks like waste.
 In a quarterly review, it looks like a mistake.
 In a spreadsheet, it looks like a loss.

 Short‑term ROAS can’t see that.
 Attribution windows can’t measure it.
 Dashboards can’t quantify it.